 The co-op program is offered as an option for students.
 In order to be eligible, students must have completed a minimum of 30 semester hours and be in good academic standing.
 A minimum GPA of 2.0 is required.
-Students may work on a full-time basis during alternate semesters, a part-time continuous basis, or during a one- or two-semester internship.
+Students may work one of four ways: a full-time basis during alternate semesters, one or two full-time semester-long internships, a part-time (parallel) basis in on-going semesters, or during a one- or two-semester part-time internship.
 Opportunities exist to earn academic credit as part of the co-op program.

 Interested students are encouraged to apply as early as possible in their university career to enhance the prospects of placement in the best possible position.
-The Co-op Office is located in Powell Hall West, second floor.
 Telephone 229-333-7172.
-The Web site is <htps://valdosta.edu/coop>.
+The Web site is http://valdosta.edu/coop>.
+E-mail coop@valdosta.edu>.